Rotational component spaces for infinite-type translation surfaces

 One of the prominent aims in this young area of research is to extend the classical theory of dynamics on strata to the world of infinite-type surfaces.
-In the finite-type case, neighborhoods of singular points are simply covers of the punctured disk, and we can use the degree of these covers to define strata.
-In order to define an analog to strata in the general case, it is natural to first study which properties neighborhoods of general singular points can have.
-This was first undertaken in \cite{bowman_valdez2013wild}, where the authors studied the germs of geodesic rays starting at singular points, called \emph{linear approaches}.
-Linear approaches of a singularity $\sigma$ together form a space $\LC(\sigma)$.
+In the finite-type case, neighborhoods of singularities are simply covers of the punctured disk, and we can use the degree of these covers to define strata.
+In order to define an analog to strata in the general case, it is natural to first study which properties neighborhoods of general singularities can have.
+This was first undertaken in \cite{bowman_valdez2013wild}, where the authors studied the germs of geodesic rays starting at singularities, called \emph{linear approaches} (see \autoref{def:linear_approaches}).
+All linear approaches of a singularity $\sigma$ together form a space $\LC(\sigma)$.
 This space can be seen as the tangent space at the singularity $\sigma$ and so it helps to extend the unit tangent bundle to the singularities of the translation surface.

-If two linear approaches differ by a rotation centered at the singular point, we say they are in the same \emph{rotational component} (see \autoref{def:rotational_component}).
+If two linear approaches differ by a rotation centered at the singularity, we say they are in the same \emph{rotational component} (see \autoref{def:rotational_component}).
 Being in the same rotational component constitutes an equivalence relation~$\sim$ on $\LC(\sigma)$.
 For regular points and for the well-known kinds of singularities, there is only one rotational component.

+The rotational components are for example useful as a tool to study the dynamics of a translation surface.
+This is done in a book in preparation by Delecroix, Hubert, and Valdez and in an unpublished article by Rafi and Randecker.

 One can also study the set $\LT(\sigma) = \LC(\sigma)/\sim$ of all rotational components, equipped with the quotient topology.
 This space captures how rotational components “fit together”.
-When looking at known examples of singularities of translation surfaces and their spaces of rotational components, it seemed reasonable that they could have properties such as being locally compact or having Lebesgue covering dimension $1$.
+When looking at known examples of singularities of translation surfaces and their spaces of rotational components, it seemed reasonable to conjecture that they have properties such as being locally compact or having Lebesgue covering dimension $1$.
 It could have been even possible that a space of rotational components is always Hausdorff, inheriting this property from the corresponding space of linear approaches.

 Quite in contrast, we show in the present paper that there is a large variety of spaces that can occur as spaces of rotational components.
 In particular, a space of rotational components does not need to be Hausdorff and the Lebesgue covering dimension can be arbitrarily high.
 This follows from \autoref{thm:finite_top}.